FPL opens reinforced hurricane "command center"

-RIVIERA BEACH, Florida (Reuters) - Twenty years after Hurricane Andrew raked the state, Florida Power & Light, the state’s largest utility, dedicated a new $3.8 million storm “command center” on Friday and announced energy-grid reinforcements that officials said will boost emergency planning.
+RIVIERA BEACH, Fla., May 11 (Reuters) - Twenty years after Hurricane Andrew raked the state, Florida Power & Light, the state’s largest utility, dedicated a new $3.8 million storm “command center” on Friday and announced energy-grid reinforcements that officials said will boost emergency planning.

 It puts under one roof key FPL functions that have historically been carried out in disparate facilities, he said.
 Among them: systems for tracking power outages, restoring electricity to customers, prioritizing power restoration to critical facilities, such as hospitals, police and fire departments, dispatching response and repair crews, as well as media communications.